Correcting for Nonignorable Nonresponse Bias in Ordinal Observational Survey Data: Problem Formulation

 \subsection{Identification and interpretation}

 Identification of $\rho$ is driven by systematic variation in the distribution of $y_n$ across categories of the proxy $r_n$ among respondents; information about unit nonresponse (via $N_{\text{miss}}$ or a sensitivity grid) determines the implied mass of nonrespondents when forming population quantities.
-When covariate support is limited or $r_n$ exhibits little dispersion, inference about $\rho$ relies more heavily on the bivariate normal functional form (and the ordered-probit threshold structure).
-We therefore recommend, when feasible, including in $z_n$ at least one predictor that affects response propensity but is plausibly excluded from the outcome equation (e.g., contact difficulty, number of call attempts, interviewer-coded cooperativeness, or fieldwork effort indicators), which strengthens identification by providing variation in response propensity not mechanically tied to the outcome.
+The non-response rate set by the user corresponds to $N_{\text{miss}}/(N+N_{\text{miss}}).$ We illustrate the method under hypothetical nonresponse rates of 50\%, 65\%, and 80\%.

+Following \textcite{peress2010correcting}, the ordered-probit threshold structure on both equations together with the unit-variance normalization on the joint shocks pins down $\rho$ without requiring a variable in $z_n$ that is excluded from the outcome equation; the baseline application accordingly sets $z_n=x_n$.
+When the respondent fraction is small and latent selection is strong, identification leans more on the parametric structure (Online Appendix~C); in such regimes, including in $z_n$ a predictor that affects response but is plausibly excluded from the outcome -- contact difficulty, call attempts, interviewer-coded cooperativeness, or fieldwork-effort indicators -- can sharpen identification but is not required.
+Monte Carlo simulations in Online Appendix~C confirm that the estimator recovers population shares and $\rho$ with low bias across a range of nonresponse rates and selection strengths.
+Crucially, $\rho$ is estimated rather than assumed: it captures any tendency for respondents with worse outcomes to also be less (or more) willing to cooperate.